prajitdas/EBXPrivacy/README.md

 **One bug report per issue please!**

-**Do not forget to enable XPrivacy debug logging using the settings menu!**
+**Do not forget to enable EBXPrivacy debug logging using the settings menu!**

-**Before submitting any issue, please make sure you are running the latest version of XPrivacy.**
+**Before submitting any issue, please make sure you are running the latest version of EBXPrivacy.**

-**Before submitting any issue, please make sure XPrivacy is causing the problem by temporarily disabling XPrivacy and seeing if that resolves the issue.**
+**Before submitting any issue, please make sure EBXPrivacy is causing the problem by temporarily disabling EBXPrivacy and seeing if that resolves the issue.**

 #### Feature requests

-If you have a feature request, please [create an issue](https://github.com/M66B/XPrivacy/issues).
+If you have a feature request, please [create an issue](https://github.com/M66B/EBXPrivacy/issues).

 New features are only considered for implementation when requested on GitHub with a detailed description of the feature and only if there are ten +1's within two weeks.
 You can promote your feature request on XDA, but for a maximum of two times only.
 Feature requests promoted more than two times will be closed and not be considered for implementation anymore.